 Hi.
 My name is Martin Zaltz Austwick.
-I’m a musician, podcaster, performer, and an Honorary Senior Lecturer in Data Visualisation at University College London.
+I’m a musician, podcaster, performer, and an Honorary Senior Lecturer of CASA at University College London.
 I have a DPhil in carbon nanotubes, fullerenes and quantum computing from Oxford University, and I’m a Fellow of the Royal Society of Arts; I work on podcasts which have won British Radio Academy and British Podcast Awards.
 I took the above photo which is why it looks like the start of an REM video.
 I make music as Pale Bird, Martin Austwick, Dr Martin Austwick, and The Sound of the Ladies.

 I’m also a podcaster – I’m one third of Answer Me This!, one of the UK’s most successful independent podcasts (which won a Sony Silver in 2010 and a Sony Gold in 2011).
-I also co-created Song by Song (which won the British Podcast Award for Review shows in 2017), Brain Train, Global Lab, and The Sound of the Ladies podcast.
-I’ve written and performed music for the above shows, and for Zig Zag, The Allusionist, The Beef and Dairy Network, Mortified, the Glamour UK podcast, and many others.
-I’ve spoken at Boring Conference, Geek Showoff, SciBar, Pint of Science, and a bunch of other places on a variety of topics from Eggs to GPS data to Photosensitizer drugs.
+I also co-created Song by Song (which won the British Podcast Award for Review shows in 2017), Brain Train, Global Lab, and The Year of The Bird podcasts.

 I tweet @martinaustwick.

-In my academic life, I was a Senior Lecturer at CASA, the Centre for Advanced Spatial Analysis at the Bartlett in University College London (UCL) until September 2017.
-I have a first class physics undergraduate degree, a doctorate in Quantum Computing, carbon nanotubes, and nitrogen-trapping fullerenes, and a postgraduate certificate in teaching for higher and professional education.
+In my academic life, I was a full-time Senior Lecturer at CASA, at the Bartlett, in University College London (UCL) until September 2017.
+I have a first class physics undergraduate degree, a doctorate in quantum computing, carbon nanotubes, and fullerenes, and a postgraduate certificate in teaching for higher and professional education.
 My research covered digital humanities, cycling, freight transport, the sharing economy, REF Impact, and communities of practice.
-I teach, and have trained on, data visualisation, and was Course Director on a Spatial Data Science and Visualisation masters programmes from 2013-2017, and wrote, ran, and taught on masters and undergraduate modules.
+I teach, and have trained on, data visualisation, coding, podcasting, and physics, and was Course Director on a Spatial Data Science and Visualisation masters programmes from 2013-2017, and wrote, ran, and taught on masters and undergraduate modules.

 My academic twitter is @sociablephysics.
 But it’s not very active at present.